splunk/public-o11y-docs/gdi/opentelemetry/troubleshoot-logs.rst

 ****************************************************************

 .. meta::
-      :description: Describes known issues when collecting logs with the Splunk Distribution of OpenTelemetry Collector.
+      :description: Describes known issues when collecting logs with the Splunk Distribution of the OpenTelemetry Collector.

 This document describes common issues related to log collection with the Collector.